-Accordingly to blade type: The blade, with a central fuller towards almost all is extension, its most similar to that of type XIIa (accordingly with the revision of Oakeshott’s typology, where he re-classified this sword blade as “sub type XIIa”.
-The overall shape is seem in various examples from 14th and 15th century examples as follow:
+Accordingly to blade type: The blade, with a central fuller towards almost all, is an extension, its most similar to that of type XIIa (accordingly with the revision of Oakeshott’s typology, where he re-classified this sword blade as “sub type XIIa”.
+The overall shape is seen in various examples from the 14th and 15th-century examples as follows:

 Accordingly to crossguard style:

-The distinct trumpet-shaped terminals in the handguard is classified as “style 6”, with some resemblance also with “style 5”.
-It’s important to highlight the length of the hand-guard was shortened due to HMBIA safety regulations, however, the general shape is still similar to that of historical analogues, being this a necessary adaptation to comply with the sport rules.
+The distinct trumpet-shaped terminals in the handguard are classified as “style 6”, with some resemblance also to “style 5”.
+It’s important to highlight the length of the hand-guard was shortened due to HMBIA safety regulations, however, the general shape is still similar to that of historical analogs, being this a necessary adaptation to comply with the sports rules.